Making Time-Outs Positive

 1.Designate a feel-good spot.

 Ask your child for input on where the two of you could create a “feel good” place for a positive time-out.
-It might be in her room or it might be on the couch in the living room.
+It might be in their room or it might be the couch in the living room.
 You could also create a calm down corner at home.

 To some children, going into a bedroom might seem too isolating.
 Some may prefer to be able to see a parent.
 While other children might choose their room because it can keep out younger siblings.